Frogs are much more than cute creatures

 Step 6: Raising tadpoles

-There’s not much to do except feed them the right things.
+Should you find you frog pond now has tadpoles there’s not much to do except feed them the right things.
 If algae is growing in your pond it will supply both food and oxygen – so don’t feel tempted to clean it out!
 A little variety of food choice is necessary for a thriving tadpole population.
 They will eat decomposing vegetable matter that simply falls into the pond, but to be sure they don’t start cannibalising each other, you can feed them regularly.
 Lettuce is a good food for tadpoles.
 Wash the lettuce well, boil it, drain and cool.
 Roll the lettuce into small balls and feed it to the tadpoles judiciously.
 The lettuce can be stored in the freezer.
 Don’t overfeed them or the pond may be stagnated.
 Don’t be tempted to add fish to the pond.
 Many fish will eat frog eggs and tadpoles, and compete with them for food and air.
 An exception is the Pacific Blue-Eye, which will live harmoniously with tadpoles and help control mosquito lavae.
 In excellent, warm conditions a tadpole can develop into a frog in as few as 16 days, but in cool locations it can take up to a year.